Aged care agreements

 - Free and confidential legal advice to older people in NSW

-- Social worker to assist older people who are experiencing, or at risk of, abuse.
+- A social worker to assist older people who are experiencing, or at risk of, abuse.

 Seniors Rights Service is a fully accredited Community Legal Centre.